Changelog

 2022-03-21

-• BEHAVIOR CHANGE: production rules that define a ::whitespace member now skip whitespace before parsing.
-This also applies to the root production, so whitespace at the beginning of the input is now skipped automatically.
+::whitespacemember now skip whitespace before parsing.
+This also applies to the root production, so whitespace at the beginning of the input is now skipped automatically.dsl::p<Production>whereProductiondefines a::whitespacemember is now longer a branch rule: as it will now skip whitespace first, it can’t be used as a branch condition.Remove

 2022-03-02